 Project Overview

-Beginning in fall 2025, we will engage the community in developing a conceptual design to improve safety and comfort for people traveling on Manhattan Drive from Baseline Road to Iroquois Drive.
+From fall 2025 through spring 2026, we will engage the community in developing a design that improves safety and comfort for people traveling on Manhattan Drive from Baseline Road to Iroquois Drive.
+From summer 2026 through 2027, we will finalize and construct the design.

 Timeline

-• May 2023: The City of Boulder was awarded $707,222 in Safe Routes to School grant funding for improvements to Manhattan Drive.
+• May 2023: We were selected for $707,222 in Safe Routes to School grant funding for improvements to Manhattan Drive.
 View the grant award press release.

-• Fall 2025: We will receive the grant award funds, continue community engagement and begin conceptual design.
+• Fall 2025/Winter 2025-2026: We received the grant award funds, continue community engagement and begin conceptual design.

-• Spring 2026: We will complete community engagement and design work, and begin construction.
+• Winter/Spring 2026: We will continue community engagement and design work

-• Spring 2027: We anticipate completing construction, pending final design details and contractor availability.
+• 2027: We anticipate completing construction, pending final design details and contractor availability.

 Community Engagement

-• Narrow sidewalks: Sidewalks on both sides of the street are not wide enough to accommodate the number of students using the sidewalks to walk, bike, or roll to school.
+• Narrow sidewalks: Sidewalks on both sides of the street are not wide enough for the number of people using them to walk, bike or roll.

-• Uncomfortable crossings: Crossing Manhattan Drive feels unsafe due to high vehicle speeds, lack of yielding compliance, and the high level of activity during drop-off and pickup times.
+• Uncomfortable crossings: Crossing Manhattan Drive feels unsafe due to high vehicle speeds, people driving not stopping for people crossing the street, and the heavy activity during drop-off and pickup times.

-• Limited visibility: The curves on Manhattan Drive south of Baseline Road and high levels of on-street parking limit visibility for all road users.
+• Poor visibility: The curves on Manhattan Drive and high levels of on-street parking make it difficult for everyone to see their surroundings clearly.

 decorative graphic